bdorney/CMS_GEM_Analysis_Framework/README.txt

         Astute readers will note this is identical to the series mode example 2 with just one input file.
         This is true; however, I felt the explicit example could prove useful.

     # 4.f.
-Output ROOT File
+Output Files
     # --------------------------------------------------------

+    The framework will produce a number of output ROOT files and text files depending on the configuration used.
+When Output_Individual = true one ROOT file and text file will be produced per input file.
+Otherwise a single ROOT and text file will be produced which represents the aggregate of the input file(s) analyzed

+    The output (text) ROOT file is described in Section (4.f.ii) 4.f.i.

+        # 4.f.i Output ROOT File
+        # --------------------------------------------------------

         The output ROOT file produced by classes inheriting from AnalyzeResponseUniformity will contain the TObjects described in Sections 4.b.i, 4.b.iii, and 4.d.ii.
 The output file will have a repeating file structure.
 For each SectorEta defined (i.e. "DET" line in the amoreSRS mapping config file) there will be one TDirectory named "SectorEtaX" where X is an integer.
 Those TObject's stored in the Uniformity::SectorEta struct will be stored directly in this "SectorEtaX" TDirectory; and obviously they will represent only distributions from that iEta value.
 The TName's for each TObject here will include the string "_iEtaX_" to ensure they are unique.

         Within each "SectorEtaX" folder will be nbConnect number of TDirectory's labeled "SectorPhiY" for Y = {1, 2, 3}.
 Similarly to the above, the TObject's stored in the Uniformity::SectorPhi struct will be stored directly in this "SectorPhiY" TDirectory; they will represent only distributions from this (iEta, iPhi) value.
 Again, the TName's for each TObject here will include the string "_iEtaXiPhiY_" to ensure they are unique.

         Within each "SectorPhiY" folder there will exist AnalysisSetupUniformity::iUniformityGranularity number of TDirectory's labeled "SliceZ" where Z is an integer from 1 to AnalysisSetupUniformity::iUniformityGranularity.
 Similarly, the TObject's stored in
         Uniformity::SectorSlice will be stored directly in this "SliceZ" TDirectory; they will only represent distributions from this (iEta, iPhi, Slice) value.
 Again, the TName's for each TObject here will include the string "_iEtaXiPhiYSliceZ_" to ensure tehy are unique.

         One top level TDirectory named "Summary" will also exist.
 This folder will store a set of histograms for each cluster/hit observable.
 The contents of these histograms is simply the sum of the corresponding SectorEtaX histograms (e.g. TH1::Add() method).

         Additionally the VisualizeUniformity class places additional TObjects (e.g. TCanvas, TMultiGraph, etc...) to assist the analyst in making the "pass/fail" statement.
 These are desribed below.

-        # 4.f.i.
-"Segmented" Plots Stored in "Summary" folder
+            # 4.f.i.I "Segmented" Plots Stored in "Summary" folder
             # --------------------------------------------------------

             Several TCanvas objects with TNames of the form:

                 canv_<Detector_Name>_<Observable>_AllEta_Segmented

             will be stored in the folder.
 Here the "Detector_Name" is the parameter defined in the given configRun.cfg file and "Observable" comes from the set {ClustPos, ClustADC, ClustSize, ClustTime}.

             These will show a TCanvas with an array of TPads placed in a 2x4 grid (columns-by-rows).
 Each TPad will have ieta index written in the upper left corner of the pad and have the corresponding TObject from this iEta value drawn on the pad.

-        # 4.f.ii.
-"Dataset" Plots Stored in "Summary" folder
+            # 4.f.ii.II "Dataset" Plots Stored in "Summary" folder
             # --------------------------------------------------------

             Several TCanvas objects with TNames of the form:

                 canv_<Detector_Name>_<Observable>Dataset_AllEta

             will be stored in the folder along with matching TH1F objects for each TCanvas with the TName of the form:

                 h_Summary_<Observable>Dataset

             Here the "Detector_Name" is the parameter defined in the given configRun.cfg file and "Observable" comes from the set {ResponseFitPkPos}, to be expanded at a later date.

             The x-axis will be the <Observable> in question (e.g. for ResponseFitPkPos this will be the cluster ADC of the peak determined from the fit).
 The Y-axis will be counts.
 These canvases show the distribution of the observable in questin over the entire detector.
 The TH1F in question will always have the bin range [Avg - 5 * StdDev, Avg + 5 * StdDev) with a bin width of 0.25 * StdDev.
 Here "Avg" is the average of the dataset and "StdDev" is the dataset's standard deviation.
 This TH1F will also be automatically fit with a Gaussian whose mean and sigma parameters will be written on the TPad.
 The percent error of the dataset, defined as sigma / mean from the Gaussian, will also be displayed on the TPad.
 This offers an "at a glance" look at the total distribution for a given observable and may help understand an immediate pass/fail condition.

-        # 4.f.iii.
-1D Fit Summary Plots Stored in "Summary" folder
+            # 4.f.i.III 1D Fit Summary Plots Stored in "Summary" folder
             # --------------------------------------------------------

             Several TCanvas objects with TNames of the form:

                 canv_<Detector_Name>_<FitObservable>_AllEta

             will be stored in the folder along with matching TMultiGraph objects for each TCanvas with the TName of the form:

                 mgraph_<Detector_Name>_<FitObservable>_AllEta

             Here the "Detector_Name" is the parameter defined in the given configRun.cfg file.
 The "FitObservable" is from the set {ResponseFitChi2, ResponseFitPkPos, ResponseFitPkRes} for the normalized Chi2 value of the fit, determined peak position, and determined peak resolution (resolution = FWHM / position), respectively.

-        # 4.f.iv.
-2D Fit Trapezoidal Map Plots Stored in "Summary" folder
+            # 4.f.i.IV 2D Fit Trapezoidal Map Plots Stored in "Summary" folder
             # --------------------------------------------------------

             Several TCanvas objects with TNames of the form:

                 canv_<Detector_Name>_<FitObservable>2D_AllEta

             will be stored in the folder along with matching TGraph2D objects for each TCanvas with the TName of the form:

                 g2D_<Detector_Name>_<FitObservable>_AllEta

             Note in the case of the TCanvas a "2D" is placed in the TName to distinguish it from the 1D case.
             Here the "Detector_Name" is the parameter defined in the given configRun.cfg file.
 The "FitObservable" is from the set {ResponseFitPkPos, ResponseFitPkPosNormalized, ResponseFitPkRes, ResponseFitPkResNormalized}.
 For the "Normalized" cases the z-axis at every point will be the point divided by the mean of the dataset formed by all points of the FitObservable (e.g. z / z_avg);

             These plots may take some time to load.
 This is due to the rendering that is done by ROOT; be patient.
 Consider transfering the file to your local machine if it is not already.
 Once they load the plots will show a 3D plot of the detector.
 The xy-plane will be the trapezoidal active area of the detector and the Z-axis will be hte FitObservable.

+        # 4.f.ii Output Text File
+        # --------------------------------------------------------

     # 4.g.
 Source Code Name Conventions
     # --------------------------------------------------------